asengupta/avishek.net/_posts/2022-12-07-pytorch-guide-plenoxels-nerf-part-4.md

 draft: false
 ---

-This is part of a series of posts breaking down the [Plenoxels: Radiance Fields without Neural Networks](https://arxiv.org/abs/2112.05131), and providing (hopefully) well-annotated source code to aid in understanding.
+This is part of a series of posts breaking down the paper [Plenoxels: Radiance Fields without Neural Networks](https://arxiv.org/abs/2112.05131), and providing (hopefully) well-annotated source code to aid in understanding.

 - [Part 1]({% post_url 2022-12-04-pytorch-guide-plenoxels-nerf-part-1 %})
 - [Part 2]({% post_url 2022-12-05-pytorch-guide-plenoxels-nerf-part-2 %})